A vegan diet for weight loss is the best way to lose body fat, liberating you from the pain of yo-yo diets and fruitless attempts to slim down.

 No one diet works for everyone.

-However, you can boost your weight loss chances by eating mostly whole foods like fruits, vegetables, and whole grains.
+However, you can boost your weight loss chances by eating whole foods like fruits, vegetables, and whole grains.
 If you’re vegan or vegetarian, this is especially true.

-No one diet works for everyone, but you can boost your weight loss chances by eating mostly whole foods like fruits, vegetables, and whole grains.
+No one diet works for everyone, but you can boost your weight loss chances by eating primarily whole foods like fruits, vegetables, and whole grains.
 If you’re vegan or vegetarian, this is especially true.

 Plant-based diets are healthy because they’re low in saturated fat (the bad kind) and high in fiber (the good type).
 They also tend to be lower in calories than omnivorous diets because they don’t include animal products like meat and dairy products like cheese and butter.